How to Get Things Done

 Years later that experience still reminds me of the power of focusing on

 one thing.
-Multitasking makes me dizzy and end up with too many
+Multitasking makes me dizzy and I end up with too many

 half-baked projects.
 As a writer I've found singleness of purpose is the